Remi-Coulom/joedb/README.md

 type-safe.
 An
 [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) or a
-template library such as [sqlpp11](https://github.com/rbock/sqlpp11) can hide SQL from the C++ code, and improve type safety, but it adds to complexity.
+template library such as [sqlpp11](https://github.com/rbock/sqlpp11) can hide SQL from the C++ code, and improve type safety, but such a solution only adds a layer on top of string manipulation, and does not remove it.

 In many applications, the immense complexity of a SQL database is not at all necessary.
 Joedb is a minimalist low-level alternative that can perform ACID